 Maintain Personal Hygiene

-First, hands should always be washed in a designated handwashing sink, not one that is used for food prep or dishwashing.
-Second, wash hands for no less than 20 seconds in water that is at least 100°F, or as hot as you can stand.
-Make sure to wash hands and arms, and clean under fingernails and between fingers.
+Wash hands for no less than 20 seconds in water that is at least 100°F, or as hot as you can stand.
+Make sure to wash hands and arms and clean under fingernails and between fingers.
 Never use hand sanitizers in place of washing, only after you’ve washed with hot water and soap.

 Keep the Pests Out